romanf-dev/magnesium/README.md

         mg_message_pool_init(&pool, msgs, sizeof(msgs), sizeof(msgs[0]));

 Actor object initialization.
 The actor will be implicitly subscribed to the queue specified.
-Function 'func' will be called as a message handler.
+Function 'func' will be bound to the actor.
+If q == NULL then actor's function will be called inside init to obtain queue pointer.
+The rule of thumb is that if you want your actor to be always called with a valid message pointer including the first call then use 'subscription on init'.
+Otherwise, if you prefer async-style coding with internal explicit or implicit (MG_AWAIT) state machine then use NULL here, the actor will be called on init with no message to init the state machine.

         void mg_actor_init(
             struct mg_actor_t* actor,